Azure-Samples/azure-search-javascript-samples/search-website-functions-v4/README.md

 - javascript
 - typescript
 - nodejs
-name: Add search to a JavaScript app
+name: Add Azure AI Search to a JavaScript fullstack app
 description: |
   Add document search to a web app.
 This JavaScript sample uses the Azure SDK to create, load, and query the index.
 products: